-At the same time, we recognize several important realities: first, that one makes peace with one’s enemies not one’s friends; second, that Hamas is a political movement with a significant base of support within Palestinian society and politics; and, third, that overcoming the split between Fatah and Hamas (and between the West Bank and Gaza) has always been a precondition for final resolution of the conflict.
+However, we also recognize several important realities: first, that one makes peace with one’s enemies not one’s friends; second, that Hamas – although weaker today – still has a significant base of political support within Palestinian society; and, third, that overcoming the split between Fatah and Hamas (and between the West Bank and Gaza) has always been a condition for effective resolution of the conflict.

-Many who oppose a two-state deal have argued that divisions among the Palestinians make peace impossible.
-Obviously, reconciliation reduces that obstacle – but skeptics of a two-state agreement now say that a deal is impossible with a Palestinian unity government that includes Hamas.
+Many who oppose a two-state deal have argued that these divisions among the Palestinians make peace impossible.
+Reconciliation would, however, increase President Abbas' ability to carry out a two-state agreement.
+Now, these opponents of a two-state agreement are likely to shift to arguing that a deal is impossible with a Palestinian unity government that includes Hamas.